-Born and brought up in Lozells and East Handsworth Ward, the ward he now represents, Councillor Waseem Zaffar was for many years a local magistrate, as well as the CEO of a local not-for-profit organisation and has had his community work recognised by a number of awards including an MBE for services to the voluntary sector.
+Born and brought up in the Lozells neighbourhood in Birmingham, the area he represents, Councillor Waseem Zaffar was for many years a local magistrate, as well as the CEO of a local not-for-profit organisation and has had his community work recognised by a number of awards including an MBE for services to the voluntary sector.

-Aged just 15, Waseem joined the Labour Party and began his lifelong commitment to working for his community.
-Since graduating with a degree in Logistics from Aston University, Waseem has gained experience in a range of third sector roles.
-He has focussed on successfully bringing people together, from different faith groups to large corporations, including KPMG and RBS, local schools and grass root projects to improve their local communities.
+Waseem’s work has focussed on successfully bringing people together, from different faith groups to large corporations, local schools and grass root projects to improve their local communities.

-In 2015, Waseem was proud to be re-elected Councillor for Lozells and East Handsworth, with an increased majority.
-He lives in the ward with his family, is a Governor of the primary school he attended, member of Unite the Union, a lifelong (yet still optimistic) Aston Villa fan and enjoys spending summer weekends playing cricket.
+He lives in Lozells in the house he was born into with his family, is a Governor of the primary school he attended, member of Unite the Union, a lifelong (yet still optimistic) Aston Villa fan and enjoys spending summer weekends playing cricket.